Archibald Hamilton Rowan: Treason and exile

 While imprisoned, Hamilton Rowan met the Reverend William Jackson, an Irish-born Anglican clergyman who was working as a spy for the French Committee of Public Safety.
 Jackson's mission was to assess Ireland's readiness for revolution and French invasion.
 Jackson, Tone, and others met in Hamilton Rowan's Newgate Prison cell to discuss the state of Ireland and the population's willingness to overthrow British rule.
 But Jackson was betrayed by a friend acting as a spy for the British Government, and on 28 April 1794 was arrested and charged with high treason.
 Immediately following Jackson's arrest, Hamilton Rowan fled to escape being tried for high treason.
-He convinced his jailer to allow him to visit his wife on the pretense of signing legal documents.
+He convinced his jailer to allow him to visit his wife on the pretence of signing legal documents.
 While the jailer sat in the dining room of their home in Dublin, Hamilton Rowan excused himself to the bedroom, where he climbed down a rope made of knotted bed sheets to a waiting horse.
 Unwilling to be taken alive, he kept a razor blade in his sleeve and fled south to the coast.
 A reward of £1000 was offered by Royal Proclamation for his capture.
-There he hired a boat to sail to France, and upon his arrival he was immediately arrested as a British spy.
+There he hired a boat to sail to France, and upon his arrival, he was immediately arrested as a British spy.
 While in prison he was interrogated by Robespierre, who found him innocent of the charges raised against him and had Hamilton Rowan freed.
 In Paris, Hamilton Rowan became close friends with Mary Wollstonecraft and kept a faithful correspondence with her for many years.
 Hamilton Rowan soon found himself in the middle of the Thermidor Revolution.
 He recalled: In two days after the execution of Robespierre, the whole commune of Paris, consisting of about sixty persons, were guillotined in less than one hour and a half, in the Place de la Revolution; and though I was standing above a hundred paces from the place of execution, the blood of the victims streamed under my feet.